Best Gaming PC Guide 2020

 Every year, thousands of gamers head down to a local custom PC shop to see the latest and greatest in gaming technology.
-Ten years ago, custom computer manufacturers were hard to come across.
+Ten years ago, custom gaming PC manufacturers were hard to come across.
 But today, consumers can buy a PC in almost any configuration they need to suit nearly any type of purpose.

-Many of the top gaming computer brands sell their products for a premium price, but consumers may not realize that they can get nearly identical PCs by going off label.
+Many of the top gaming PC brands sell their products for a premium price, but consumers may not realize that they can get nearly identical PCs by going off label.
 We’re going to take a look at what hardware is out there today and show you a number of awesome gaming rigs that are available for rock bottom prices.

 Finding the ultimate gaming PC requires that you consider a few factors.
 What is your budget?
-What kind of games to you want to play?
-Are you the type of gamer who want’s the best of everything, or would you prefer to save money and focus on something which is simply adequate for modern games?
-Is this a computer you want to last you for many years, or are you going to be regularly upgrading so you always have access to the latest technology?
+What kind of PC games do you want to play?
+Are you the type of PC gamer who want’s the best of everything, or would you prefer to save money and focus on something which is simply adequate for modern games?
+Is this a gaming PC you want to last you for many years, or are you going to be regularly upgrading so you always have access to the latest technology?
 No matter what your individual needs are, we’ll cover everything you need to know about gaming PCs.

 Why PC Gaming is Superior to Console Gaming

 Console gaming has certainly caught a lot of traction.
 Xbox One and PS4 consoles are more popular than any of the previous generations, but consoles come with a few tradeoffs.

 First, consoles are usually much less powerful than their PC equivalents.
-In fact, all consoles are actually built using computer components.
+In fact, all consoles are actually built using PC components.
 If you had two identical games, one designed for consoles and one for PCs, you’ll often find that the PC version performs much better than the console equivalent.
-This is because gaming PC’s are simply more powerful than consoles, and games have a lot of additional resources that they can take advantage of.
+This is because gaming PCs are simply more powerful than consoles, and games have a lot of additional resources that they can take advantage of.